shemaaali/shemaaali.GitHub.io/_posts/2020-07-28-Prescription Drug Abuse In USA.md

 In fact, I wanted to gain a better understanding of the prescription drug abuse/opioid crisis, so I analyzed the amount of obtaining a prescription/opioid in a large subset of the data on prescribers like specialties who have authorized the count of each drug are people used.
 I analyzed and visualized all of the available prescription drug abuse/opioid crisis by https://github.com/IBM/predict-opioid-prescribers/tree/master/data

 My primary goal is to perform an exploratory data analysis on the prescription drug abuse/opioid crisis and gather insights into its sources.

-### When Does It Occur?

-Prescription drug abuse occurs when people who have problems with pain and anxiety take more medications than prescribed, or they take medications not prescribed.
-People think that if one pill helps, two or more benefits more.
-Other people try to prevent problems by taking medications before the pain comes.
-Sometimes medications seem to be the only thing that makes somebody feel better, but many people are not aware of the risks of prescription drug abuse.

 ### Graph: Opioid Prescribers by State